KQM-git/TCL/docs/evidence/characters/electro/razor.md

 **By:** Fozbos\#3469

 **Theory:**
-To find if 3 hit + E press or 4 hit in terms of dps is better without burst form \(Q\).
+To find if 3 hit + E press or 4 hit in terms of dps is better without Burst form \(Q\).

 **Evidence:**